 It is the responsibility of the department chair or other appropriate administrator and department peer committee, where constituted, to include a progress toward tenure review as part of the annual evaluation for all faculty in the probationary period for tenure.
 A more rigorous and extensive pre-tenure review will be conducted at the approximate mid-point of the probationary period.
 The review will refer to written department- and college-level criteria for tenure that have been made available to candidates.
 The mid-point review will be conducted by the department's tenure and promotion (or appointment, promotion, and tenure) committee, the department chairperson or other appropriate administrator, the college tenure and promotion committee, and the college dean.
-A summary review of progress toward tenure will be forwarded to the Provost.
+A summary review of progress toward tenure will be forwarded to the institution's designated senior academic officer overseeing the candidate's unit.